drywet/scala-play-framework-crud/README.md

 ## Description
-A simple CRUD REST API.
+A simple CRUD REST API using:
-Using:
 - Play Framework for HTTP API
 - doobie for DB access
 - Flyway for DB migrations